tinuzz/wp-plugin-trackserver/readme.txt

 == Changelog ==

+= UNRELEASED =

+* Support (wrapped) GeoJSON as a format for serving tracks.
+Polyline is still the default, because GeoJSON is 10 times as big.

 = v1.9 =
 IMPORTANT: This release resets the OsmAnd access key and changes the TrackMe authentication!
 Please read the changelog and the FAQ, and review your new